j-mcQueen/top-sketch/README.md

 # top-sketch

-My development repository of a sketchpad/ Etch-A-Sketch hybrid.
-Choose colour settings and draw pictures with your mouse.
+This project was developed as part of The Odin Project's Foundations course.
+Check out my [live version](https://silverwish.github.io/top-sketch/) of the toy.

-## what i've learned
+## new things i've learned

 - how to use setAttribute to create clean code when applying multiple styles to an element in JS
 - how to use arrow functions to remove code litter from the consistent use of function()
+- how to take advantage of changes in an input element's value using the input event listener
+- the importance of the local and global scope

 ## biggest challenges

 - building the slider function which changes the dimensions of the grid
+- understanding how the toy container box shadow works to create it's effect

 ## technologies used